-C-c means hitting the c key while pressing the Ctrl key.

-M-x means hitting the x key while pressing the Meta key, which is called Alt on many systems.
-Alternatively one can type Escape followed by x (in separate key strokes).
+- C-c means hitting the c key while pressing the Ctrl key. - M-x means hitting the x key while pressing the Meta key, which is called Alt on many systems.
+Alternatively one can type Escape followed by x (in separate key strokes). - RET is the Enter, Return or key. - SPC is the space bar.

-'''

-RET is the Enter, Return or key.

-'''

-SPC is the space bar.

-Commands working with types can be prefixed with C-u to compute type without further normalisation and with C-u to compute normalised types.
+Commands working with terms or types can be prefixed with C-u to compute without further normalisation, with C-u C-u to compute normal forms, and C-u C-u C-u to compute weak-head normal forms.